Pass (and Prepare for) the ICF ACC Credential Exam: Requirements, Questions, and More

 Situational judgment tests are an excellent way to develop the critical thinking skills necessary for the ICF Credentialing Exam.
 Aside from the sample questions mentioned above, most of the ones available online are about workplace scenarios rather than coaching.
 Still, they give you an idea of how these tests work as they have the same format as the exam questions.

 In these tests, you are given a scenario and have to choose the best and the worst response to the scenario from a list of choices.
 By practicing these tests, you can improve your ability to identify the best and worst actions in a given situation, which is a key exam component.
 Regular practice will help you become more comfortable with the exam format and get you used to making decisions under pressure.
+Learn more about ICF Credentialing exam in this blog post.

 3. Work with a Mentor Coach